 Vet each hospital before we finalize the list

-To compile our final list of best hospitals, we looked at only the ones with an overall CRS score of at least B+ (75%) or higher.
-This group of 117 then received individualized vetting by Money staff to be sure that none had red flags that aren’t evident in the data.
+To compile our final list of 75 hospitals, we individually vetted each of the highest-rated facilities — as determined by our analyses laid out above — to be sure that none had disqualifying red flags that weren't evident in the data.

 The result is a comprehensive list of quality hospitals staffed by quality physicians and health care providers, hand picked and vetted by Money’s editorial staff.